nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/asset_tracker_v2_description.rst

 .. external_antenna_note_start

 .. note::
-   When you build the application for the nRF9160 DK v0.15.0 and later, set the :kconfig:`CONFIG_GNSS_MODULE_ANTENNA_EXTERNAL` option to ``y`` to achieve the best external antenna performance.
+   When you build the application for the nRF9160 DK v0.15.0 and later, set the :kconfig:option:`CONFIG_GNSS_MODULE_ANTENNA_EXTERNAL` option to ``y`` to achieve the best external antenna performance.

 .. external_antenna_note_end